ewolfe/enforce-private-repos-on-bb/README.md

 Humans make mistakes, sometimes we forget to mark a repository as private when we first create it.

-This can lead to all of our source code being accidentally published publically on the internet for a few months before anyone notices.
+This can lead to all of our source code being accidentally published publicly on the internet for a few months before anyone notices.
 (Yep, this happened!)

 ## This Solution

-This project is a microservice that works by listening for events within your BitBucket account.
+This project is a micro-service that works by listening for events within your BitBucket account.
 Specifically, it looks for the `repo:created` event.
 Once this service gets a notification, it will check the `is_private` attribute and if it’s `false` then it will update it to `true`.
 That’s literally it.

 <a href="./assets/screenshot-install.png">
   <img align="center" style="width: 100%; max-width: 1200px;" src="./assets/demo.gif" />